jpsm83/health/documentation/n8n/articleTranslation.md

 - **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
 - Ensure all URLs are properly formatted and functional

+**CRITICAL YEAR REFERENCE REQUIREMENTS:**
+- **DO NOT include generic year references** in any translated or rewritten content (e.g., "in 2026", "this year", "last year", "as of 2024", "studies from 2023")
+- **All content must be reusable across any year** - it should not become outdated due to year references
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
+- **Remove or rephrase any generic time references** that include years:
+  - "A study from 2022" → "Recent studies show" or "Studies indicate"
+  - "Research conducted in 2023" → "Research shows" or "Current research indicates"
+  - "This year's trends" → "Current trends" or "Latest trends"
+  - "Last year's research" → "Recent research" or "Latest research"
+  - "In 2024, studies found" → "Studies have found" or "Recent studies found"
+- **Generic time references should be replaced with timeless alternatives:**
+  - "this year" → "currently", "nowadays", "in recent times", "today"
+  - "last year" → "recently", "in recent times", "lately"
+  - "next year" → "in the future", "upcoming", "forthcoming"
+- **Use timeless language** that remains relevant regardless of when the content is used

 ### PRODUCT AND MERCHANDISE PRESERVATION

 **CRITICAL: When translating article content that refers to products, items, merchandise, or anything purchasable, PRESERVE the exact names:**